stackbuilders/token-bucket/README.md

 This application is a TCP server which follows the token bucket algorithm.
 By connecting to this server, clients can easily follow rate limiting rules according to a predefined acceptable number of queries per second.
 A single server instance can be used for multiple "buckets."

+This library also includes a Haskell client that uses connection pooling to connect to the token bucket server.

 # Required Resources